Best Practices For Enhancing Medical Chart Reviews In ACOs

 Proper training is crucial to ensure that medical coders and healthcare providers understand the nuances of HCC coding.
 Without adequate training, coders may not assign correct codes, leading to reduced reimbursement or triggering an audit.
 Comprehensive education and regular training sessions can improve coding accuracy.

-Symbion Coding Inc. offers customized training and consultation services to help healthcare providers stay compliant and ensure their coding practices align with current guidelines.
+A good coding partner offers customized training and consultation services to help healthcare providers stay compliant and ensure their coding practices align with current guidelines.

 Medicare Risk Adjustment And Its Impact On Providers